asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.md

 ---

+# @formatter:off
 title: Evolution of Cloud Block Store
 description: >
   Talk on "What's the Story in EBS Glory: Evolutions and Lessons in Building Cloud Block Store" paper for distributed systems reading group.
 date: 2024-05-02
 layout: talk
 published: false
 sitemap: false
+# @formatter:on
 ---

 This is a talk on "What's the Story in EBS Glory: Evolutions and Lessons in Building Cloud Block Store"